antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/resource.rst

    ``setrlimit`` may also raise :exc:`error` if the underlying system call fails.

+.. function:: prlimit(pid, resource[, limits])

+   Combines :func:`setrlimit` and :func:`getrlimit` in one function and supports to get and set the resources limits of an arbitrary process.
+If *pid* is 0, then the call applies to the current process. *resource* and *limits* have the same meaning as in :func:`setrlimit`, except that *limits* is optional.

+   When *limits* is not given the function returns the *resource* limit of the process *pid*.
+When *limits* is given the *resource* limit of the process is set and the former resource limit is returned.

+   Raises :exc:`ProcessLookupError` when *pid* can't be found and :exc:`PermissionError` when the user doesn't have ``CAP_SYS_RESOURCE`` for the process.

+   Availability: Linux 2.6.36 or later with glibc 2.13 or later

+   .. versionadded:: 3.4

 These symbols define resources whose consumption can be controlled using the :func:`setrlimit` and :func:`getrlimit` functions described below.
 The values of these symbols are exactly the constants used by C programs.